 Google is without question the most popular search engine.
 It’s become a verb in our vocabulary and is usually the default search engine in all major browsers.
 Because of that, many think it’s the only search engine to use.

-So, with that being said, let’s explore some alternatives…
+So, with that being said, let’s explore some alternatives:

-1. Switch to DuckDuckGo for search.
+Switch to DuckDuckGo for search.

 One of the best alternative’s to Google is a search engine called DuckDuckGo.
 They’ve been around for a while and offer excellent search results that are not based on your search history.
 (Perform a Google search using your account and you’ll often get a completely different result from a friend using their account.)
 DuckDuckGo’s position is to simply return results based on your keywords.
 What a concept!
-We primarily use DuckDuckGo as our search engine because of the fast and clean design and interface.
+I primarily use DuckDuckGo as my search engine because of the fast and clean design and interface.
 It is slick, fast, and has a ton of unique features including the popular ‘bang’ functionality.

 Mozilla’s Firefox was not too long ago one of the top web browsers.
 Developed by the Mozilla Corporation, Firefox touts a strong commitment to community and privacy.
 Chrome has far surpassed Firefox’s user base over the years, but the latest versions are showing promising features and technologies that compete with Chrome.
-Don’t get us wrong, Chrome is a slick browser and Google has made strides to deliver a browser with speed and efficiency.
+Don’t get me wrong, Chrome is a slick browser and Google has made strides to deliver a browser with speed, security, and efficiency.
 However, over the years Chrome feels more bloated and there is that connection to Google which raises privacy issues with some people.

 So, maybe you’re ready to ditch some of Google’s ecosystem and try something else.
 Or maybe you want to expand your internet arsenal of tools.
 DuckDuckGo and Firefox make an excellent combination that provides search without tracking and a browser made by a company that values community.